RepubblicaTech/rtos/docs/VMM.md

   --- Merging it with ->next ---
   [XXX] [    ]  [XXXXXXX] [                                   ] [XXXX]  [XXXXXXXXXX]
   0  FF 100:1FF 200   3BF 3C0                               CBF CC0:DBF DCO      FFF

+  NOTE: i'm not going to merge the VMOs for now (as of January 11th 2025)

     - DONE